Skill Demand Index

 Which roles need Data-Driven Strategies most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Data-Driven Strategies include E-commerce Growth and Marketing Collaboration.
+Marketing positions drive 67% of demand.
+Other also frequently list Data-Driven Strategies as a requirement.
+Skills commonly paired with Data-Driven Strategies include Digital Marketing and Paid Media Acquisition.

 Depth Level Distribution